eddie1397/React-Portfolio/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section was built with the following Frameworks and libraries.

 * [![React][React.js]][React-url]
 * <img src="src\assets\portfolio-usage\swiper.PNG" alt="Swiper.js" width="130" height='auto'>